 The Progressives (People’s Progressive Movement)

 The longest established political party in Cayman, The Progressives (formerly known as the People’s Progressive Movement or the PPM for short) is led by Joseph "Joey" Hew, the current Official Leader of the Opposition in Parliament.
-The PPM has been in government three times over the last twenty years (once as a majority government and twice in coalition), most recently between 2017 and 2021.
+The Progressives have been in government three times over the last twenty years (once as a majority government and twice in coalition), most recently between 2017 and 2021, a record which they say makes them the right choice on 30th April following four years of political turmoil.

 Independent Candidates

-Cayman has a long tradition of candidates standing as independents and several candidates have already indicated that they will again stand in the forthcoming election as independent candidates.
-In recent years, independent candidates have played a crucial role as they have leant their support to parties to form a government.
-In addition, the last government was made up entirely of independent candidates who campaigned on differing policy platforms, however this was unusual and seems unlikely to happen again.
+Cayman has a long tradition of candidates standing as independents.
+In recent years, independent candidates have played a crucial role as they have lent their support to parties to form a government.
+In addition, the last government was made up almost entirely of independent candidates who campaigned on differing policy platforms, however this was unusual and seems unlikely to happen again.